ESL Frequently Asked Questions

 How long will it take to process my application?

-Once we have received your completed online application together with the $1000 CAD registration fee, you will receive an email response within 2 working days.
-Your letter of acceptance will be emailed out to you within 2-3 weeks.
+Once we have received your completed online application together with the CDN $1000 registration fee, we will require 2-3 weeks for the letter of acceptance to be emailed out to you.

 When do I get my letter of acceptance?

-Your letter of acceptance can be scanned and emailed to you or it can be faxed to you within two to three weeks after your file is complete.
+Your letter of acceptance can be scanned and emailed to you or it can be faxed to you within 2-3 weeks after your file is complete.
 The original letter of acceptance will be sent to you by mail upon request.

 May I have the acceptance letter sent by express mail?

 Your original letter of acceptance will be sent to you by email.
 If you require an original document, you can request courier delivery.
-There is a charge of $40 CAD for this service.
+There is a charge of CDN $40 for this service.

 How can I submit my application?